FGC-Estonia/Depreciated_fgc2024Estonia/README.md

 # FGC 2024 Team Estonia codebank

-This is the offical FGC 2024 Team Estonia code
+This repo is depreciated, it was used pre android studio

 Changes are visible in the changelog